edrlab/lcp-server/README.md

 Where <PublicationID> is the uuid used for the creation of the publication.

-`location` must be a public URL, accessible from any device on the internet.
+`href` must be a public URL, accessible from any device on the internet.

 Note: because publications are submitted to a soft delete, the suppression of a publication does not impact the existing licenses associated with the publication.
 But no new license can be generated for a deleted publication.